DevOpsCraftsman/CoSMIC/cosmic/product_development.md

 1. simpler to grasp and present (not necessary to apply)
 1. more generic
 1. gives more freedom for implementation
+1. can apply directly at the architecture level, not only code level

 ### Delight
 1. the name "CoSMIC", which sounds cool!